-If you live in a house and do not have a blue box, or you need a replacement blue box, pick one up at the Public Works Building, 1 Bethune, during regular business hours.
+If you live in a house and do not have a blue box, or you need a replacement blue box, pick one up at the Westmount Recreation Centre Building, 4675 St. Catherine Street West, during regular business hours.
 A proof of residence is required.

 For apartment dwellers, Westmount offers convenient blue bags to help carry materials to your recycling bins.

-Blue bags can be obtained at City Hall’s Customer Service Centre (4333 Sherbrooke Street West)or at the Public Works Building (1 Bethune Street) during regular working hours.
+Blue bags can be obtained at City Hall’s Customer Service Centre (4333 Sherbrooke Street West)or at the Westmount Recreation Centre Building (675 St. Catherine Street West) during regular working hours.
 A proof of residence is required